SamuelWitke/Partify/README.md

 ```

 ## Accepting Pull Requests
-* Add and issue and fork the repo
+* Add an issue and fork the repo [Here For More Info On Contributing](https://gist.github.com/MarcDiethelm/7303312)

 #### Possible due to
 #### react-redux-firebase https://github.com/prescottprue/react-redux-firebase